Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context

 The presence of post-action context can fundamentally alter the optimal strategy for selecting arms.
-In classic BAI problems, the optimal algorithms \cite{track-stop-garivier2016optimal} focus more time on pulling the arms with the higher observed rewards, which is natural when no additional side information is available.
-However, in settings with post-action context, collecting more samples from a certain context may expedite the identification of the best arm.
-In such scenarios, choosing a suboptimal arm that increases the probability of observing that context is more effective than selecting the arm with the highest reward.
-We demonstrate this experimentally in Subsection~\ref{sub: sep-exp}, showing that ignoring post-action context can result in significantly worse performance.
+In classic BAI problems, the optimal algorithms proposed by \cite{track-stop-garivier2016optimal} focus more time on pulling the arms with the higher observed rewards, which is natural when no additional side information is available.
+However, in the presence of post-action context, collecting more samples from a certain context may expedite the identification of the best arm.
+In such scenarios, choosing a suboptimal arm that increases the probability of observing that context is more effective than selecting the arm with the maximum reward.
+We show the suboptimality of the methods that ignore the post-action context both theoretically (Section \ref{sec: non-optimality}) and empirically (Section \ref{sec: experiment}).

-\textbf{Contributions and Organization.} The main contribution of this paper is to introduce and analyze a new stochastic sequential decision-making problem with bandit feedback, \textit{best arm identification with post-action context}, which generalizes the BAI problem in the MAB literature.
-We provide algorithms based on the track and stop method \cite{track-stop-garivier2016optimal} for both separator and non-separator post-action contexts that achieve asymptotic optimal sample complexity.

-The remainder of the paper is organized as follows.
-Section \ref{sec: preli} introduces the problem and the necessary definitions.
-In Section \ref{sec: general-lower}, we present a general instance-dependent lower bound that serves as the foundation for deriving lower bounds for both cases of post-action context.
-In the non-separator setting, we propose an algorithm called non-separator track-and-stop, which incorporates the D-tracking rule and proves its optimality (Section \ref{sec: non-sep}).
-For the separator case, we propose an optimal algorithm called separator track-and-stop that uses a new tracking rule, called \textit{G-tracking}.
-The G-tracking rule directly tracks the observed contexts rather than the actions and leverages a geometrical property to choose the next action (Section \ref{sec: sep}).
-Our experimental results are presented in Section \ref{sec: experiment}.
-Proofs and additional discussions are delayed to the appendix.